calculated-finance/calc-rs-osmosis/contracts/dca/README.md

 ### Execute Trigger

 Execute trigger accepts a trigger_id.
 For DCA vaults, the `trigger_id` is equal to the vault `id`.
-An off chain scheduler obtains `trigger_id`s for triggers that are ready to be executed via FIN and the `GetTriggerIdByFinLimitOrderIdx` query for price triggers, and via the `GetTimeTriggerIds` query for time triggers.
+An off chain scheduler obtains `trigger_id`s for triggers that are ready to be executed via a combination of Fin order queries and the `GetTriggerIdByFinLimitOrderIdx` query for price triggers, and via the `GetTimeTriggerIds` query for time triggers.

 #### Validation

+- the vault must not be cancelled
+- the vault must have a trigger
 - if the trigger is a time trigger:
   - the `target_time` must be in the past
   - if the vault `position_type` is `PositionType::Enter`: